HariCharan21903/Villa-Project-Using-HTML-CSS-and-Bootstrap-/README.md

 # Villa-Project-Using-HTML-CSS-and-Bootstrap-

-Initial commit with project structure and base files.
+Initial commit with project structure and base files.<br>
 Added index.html with main sections and layout.
 Included Bootstrap CSS and JS links.
 Created navigation bar with logo and menu items.